uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/reinforcing-sequencing-in-binary-number-systems-junior.md

-# Reinforcing Sequencing In Binary Number Systems
+# Reinforcing sequencing in binary number systems

-## Key Question
+## Key question

 - How can you create a play to teach someone how binary works, without using the binary cards?